pnwairfire/plumerise/README.md

 # plumerise

-This package provides modules for computing plume rise from emissions output.
+This package provides a module for computing plume rise from time-profiled emissions output.

 ## Development